 You can store the leftover mussels in the fridge for up to 5 days or up to 3 months in the freezer.
 The food should register at least 165°F on a food thermometer when safely reheated.

 Yes, you can.
-Just thaw the mussels in the refrigerator overnight or run under cold water to thaw before cooking.
+Just thaw the mussels in the refrigerator overnight or run them under cold water to thaw before cooking.

 Check Out More Mussels Recipes: